 During a heavy rain the amount of water coming from the downspout is about the same as a bathtub filling at full blast.
 From what I’ve seen on homes, typically over 70% of gutters and downspouts are clogged (either partially or completely) with leaves, roof dirt, and other debris.

-This is bad because water running down you roof can’t get travel through the gutters then down through the downspout.
+This is bad because water running down your roof can’t travel through the gutters then down through the downspout.
 So then it backs up, spills over the sides of the gutters and falls right next to your foundation.

 Standing Water Near Your Foundation is Bad